patrickbryant1/SpeedPPI/README.md

 - Runs all proteins in a fasta file against each other.
 2. *Some-vs-some* mode.
 - Runs all proteins in two different fasta files against each other.
+±

-- The PPI network is built automatically and all structures above a score threshold that you set are saved to disk.
+The PPI network is built automatically and all structures above a score threshold that you set are saved to disk.
 Follow the instructions below, provide your sequences and relax while your network is being built.
+\
+If you like SpeedPPI, please star this repo and if you use it in your research please cit [FoldDock](https://www.nature.com/articles/s41467-022-28865-w) and [SpeedPPI](link)

 # Install dependencies